 During the denaturation of proteins, their tertiary structure is always lost.
 The existing bonds are destroyed and new ones are formed, causing the initial protein structure to (possibly) lose its properties and functions.

-Big proteins are composed, not only of a polypeptide chain, but also by various subunits: altogether they form a functional unit.
-Additionally, they can also form bonds with carbohydrates, heterocyclic compounds and other molecules, a fact that underlines the variety of their functions.
-The interactions, that have already been explained in the section for tertiary structure, occur again here, and, this time, between the individual subunits.
+Big proteins are composed not only of a polypeptide chain but also by various subunits, which together form a functional unit.
+Additionally, big proteins can form bonds with carbohydrates, heterocyclic compounds, and other molecules, which underlies the variety of their functions.
+The interactions, which were explained in the section about tertiary structure, occur again here and, this time, between the individual subunits.